Samhollowood/CaveCalcV2.0/README.md

 #### `run_CDA.py`

-Similar in structure to `run_models.py`, this script is optimized for **CDA mode**, focusing on a core set of inputs.
+Similar in structure to `run_models.py`, this script is optimized for the new **CDA mode**, focusing on a core set of inputs.
 Some are defined as arrays to support batch processing and exploration of parameter space.

 A full list of model inputs is provided in **`manual.pdf`**, Table 3.